Local businesses eagerly await second round of PPP assistance

-ZEPHYRHILLS, Fla. — When COVID-19 hit longtime movie theater owner Larry Rutan instantly saw a 100 percent drop in revenue.
+ZEPHYRHILLS, Fla. — When COVID-19 hit longtime movie theater owner Larry Rutan, he instantly saw a 100-percent drop in revenue.

 He eventually got assistance from the first round of payroll protection funds, which he says helped immensely.